• Skip to primary navigation

 Come cook with me in Southern Italy

-I'm co-teaching a cooking class: The Jewish Cooking of Southern Italy.
+I'm hosting a culinary adventure: The Jewish Cooking of Southern Italy.
 We'll be at The Awaiting Table Cooking School with Silvestro Silvestori in Lecce, Italy.
 Each day we'll cook Jewish dishes from a different southern Italian region including Lazio (Rome), Puglia, Sicily, Calabria, and Campania (Naples).

 During our time together, we'll shop for ingredients like locals, learn about olive oil and wine, spend time by the sea, and field trip to Jewish museums and nearby ancient towns.